 Luckily for him, local resident Melissa Lombardo reached him before the garbagemen.
 Lombardo, who was out walking a pit bull named Phoebe whom she was at the time fostering, made the discovery when she heard the cat crying and Phoebe started sniffing at the box.
 (See photo below of the cardboard box in which he was found.)

 "I was shocked and sad," Lombardo told WXXA-TV of Albany on December 23rd.
 (See "Abandoned Cat Found 'Miracle on One-Hundred-Tenth Street'.")
 "I felt bad for the cat.
 It was obviously scared.
 It was crying."

-Lombardo telephoned the Troy Police who came and collected Jack and transported him to the Troy Veterinary Hospital where he was treated for exposure.
+Lombardo telephoned the Troy Police Department who came and collected Jack and transported him to the Troy Veterinary Hospital where he was treated for exposure.
 Other than that, he was expected to make a full recovery.
 "Considering what he has been through he came in a really good condition and he's doing really good now," veterinarian Laura Engel told WXXA-TV.

 Nevertheless, it was still a close shave for Jack.
 In particular, he very easily could have frozen to death in that Decembers in Troy usually are brutally cold and snowy.
 Even if the elements had not done him in, he easily could have been killed by either the garbage collectors or crushed to death later when they dumped their load, most likely at either a landfill, incinerator, or recycling facility.

 Normally, that would have been the end of the matter.
 No one would have bothered to investigate it and the perpetrator would have gotten away with his crime.
 Fortunately, Captain John Cooney of the Troy Police is a rare bird amongst lawmen.